Roubaix: Islam

-As of August 2013 there were six mosques in the town, including one under construction.
-According to estimates by the mayor's office, around 20,000 people, or about 20 percent of the population were Muslims.
+As of August 2013, there were six mosques in the town, including one under construction.
+According to estimates by the mayor's office, around 20,000 people, or at least 20% of the population were Muslims.
+Over one-in-three residents in Roubaix are of Arab, North African, Turkish, and Sub-Saharan African origin.
 Four areas of the cemetery were designated for Muslims.

 Buddhism

 During the second half of the 20th century, the city took in Buddhist communities from originally Buddhist countries in the Southeast Asian peninsula including Cambodia, Laos, Thailand, and Vietnam.
 Within this background Roubaix has brought together two Buddhist traditions on its territory, hence cultural variations across communities: Mahāyāna and Theravāda with, respectively, one and four places of worship.

-Urbanism

-Urban geography

-During the Middle Age, the city grew in a northward-facing semicircle around its primitive core, beyond the area spread out between the church Saint Martin and the former fortified castle.
-The existence of this south boundary remained until the 18th century and marked an urban expansion which mainly occurred on the western and northern sides of the town.
-Increasing industrialisation, land transport improvement, continued population growth and the resulting need for suitable low cost lands for housing and manufacturing plants, all of which finally led to expand the city southward from the centre, in the 19th century.

 Administrative and political affairs

 Constituencies and cantons

 Roubaix grouped four cantons from 1988 to 2012.
 Since then, this number has fallen to two with Roubaix 1 and Roubaix 2.
 After the last redistricting of French legislative constituencies in 2010, the city is now divided into two constituencies: Nord's 7th constituency which include the former canton of Roubaix-Ouest and Nord's 8th constituency formed by the following former cantons: Roubaix-Centre, Roubaix-Nord and Roubaix-Est.